nikaso194/lOT-Lab/README.md

 Compared the received text with /status, /on, and /off.
 Controlled the relay connected to GPIO2.
 Returned the sensor and relay information through Telegram.
-Purpose
+-Purpose:
 This task converts the project from a local sensor system into a remotely controlled IoT system.

 Task 4 — Automatic Temperature Control
-Function
+-Function:
-Task 4 adds automatic temperature-based behavior using a threshold of 27 °C.
+*Adds automatic temperature-based behavior using a threshold of 27 °C.
 The ESP32 checks the temperature every five seconds and decides whether to send an alert or turn off the relay automatically.
 Temperature below 27 °C
 When the temperature is below 27 °C: